MiguelAHG/migs-germar-data-science-blog/posts/2022-07-05-My-Learning-Journey-Data-Science.md

 I made the [Student Mapping Project](2022-05-10-Student-Mapping-Project.md) under the Programming Varsity (ProgVar) in order to help identify students who live in areas affected by natural hazards.

 Under the Data Analytics Committee (DAC), I made the [College Applications Dashboard](2022-07-05-College-Applications-Dashboard.md) to visualize the results of a survey about my schoolmates' college choices and the factors influencing them.

+# Passion project: Pokemon Team Inspector

+To improve my skills in making web apps with interactive visualizations, I made an app that lets you create, edit, and save Pokemon teams, select a specific Pokemon generation whose rules you want to refer to, and analyze your Pokemon individually or as a team.

+Learn more in this [blog post](2023-08-01-MG-Pokemon-Team-Inspector.md).

+# Competitions in 2024: Synergy Software Solutions and BlueHacks

+This year, I'm an incoming third year in BS Applied Mathematics - Master in Data Science.
+My team (with five blockmates in our degree program, including myself) participated in Synergy Software Solutions 2024 and Blue Hacks 2024. **We won 1st and 2nd place in these competitions, respectively.**  We had developed a comprehensive personal carbon footprint calculator, as well as a mental health platform for students and guidance counselors.

+Read more about it in this [blog post](2024-07-22-BlueHacks-Synergy-Software-Solutions-2024.md).